-- 3. The College will finish building an online SLO and assessment database which will give personnel at both campuses access to SLO and assessment reports.
-This will also serve as the basis for linking SLOs to program and curriculum review processes (IIA.1.c). - 2.
-The institution assures the quality and improvement of all instructional courses and programs offered in the name of the institution, including collegiate, developmental and pre-collegiate courses and programs, continuing and community education, study abroad, short-term training courses and programs, programs for international students, and contract or other special programs, regardless of type of credit awarded, delivery mode, or location. - a.
-The institution uses established procedures to design, identify learning outcomes for, approve, administer, deliver, and evaluate courses and programs.
-The institution recognizes the central role of its faculty for establishing quality and improving instructional courses and programs.
+- 1. The faculty will complete the development of SLOs and assessments for all courses, programs, certificates, and degrees. - 2.
+The college will develop an assessment instrument for the Institutional Learning Outcomes (ILO) to improve the general education instructional program. - 2.
+The institution assures the quality and improvement of all instructional courses and programs offered in the name of the institution, including collegiate, developmental and pre-collegiate courses and programs, continuing and community education, study abroad, short-term training courses and programs, programs for international students, and contract or other special programs, regardless of type of credit awarded, delivery mode, or location.

 El Camino College, in keeping with its mission statement, offers a wide variety of educational programs.
-These include both collegiate and pre-collegiate credit, non-credit, and community education courses both in person and online, and study abroad.
+These include both collegiate and pre-collegiate courses, non-credit community education courses both in person and online, and study abroad.
 It also offers courses for international students through the El Camino Language Academy, as well as in the credit program, and it offers contract education through the Business Training Center.